excalidraw/excalidraw/src/packages/excalidraw/README.md

 import { getSyncableElements } from "@excalidraw/excalidraw";
 ```

-This function returns all the deleted elements of the scene.
+Returns all elements including deleted ones, excluding elements which are are invisibly small (e.g. width & height are zero).
+Useful when you want to sync elements during collaboration.

 #### `getElementMap`